IntersectMBO/plutus/marlowe-cardano-minimal/README.md

 For documentation on Plutus vs PLC vs protocol version, see [here](https://github.com/input-output-hk/plutus/blob/master/plutus-ledger-api/src/PlutusLedgerApi/Common/Versions.hs)

-## Running the benchmarks
+## Running the benchmarks with executable `marlowe-validators`

-The application serialises the two Marlowe validator scripts, computes their hashes, and runs all of the benchmarks, storing the results in a pair of tab-separated-value files.
+The application `marlowe-validators` serialises the two Marlowe validator scripts, computes their hashes, and runs all of the benchmarks, storing the results in a pair of tab-separated-value files.

 ```bash
 cabal run exe:marlowe-validators